Royal Canadian Air Cadets: Cadet Program Update – Squadron program

 Beginning with the 2008/2009 training year, a new training system was introduced replacing the program that was in use since 1992.
 The Cadet Program Update (CPU) brings new teaching materials and incorporates more contemporary educational and youth development methods.
 Similar updates to the Sea and Army Cadet programs rationalize the connectivity between the three programs and more efficiently provides the training that is common to all three elements.

 The cornerstone of the CPU is the recognition that people between the ages of 12-18 pass through three basic "Developmental Periods" (DPs).
 These DPs mark the development of their cognitive abilities from a purely experienced-based (i.e. "hands-on") method of learning to abstract problem-solving and competency.
 The training methods used at each training level reflect the target age group of the cadets in that training level.

 The delivery of the various performance objectives (POs) will be through a mixture of mandatory and complementary enabling objectives (EOs).
 The mandatory EOs will be the same for all air cadet squadrons.
 Individual squadrons may choose from a number of complementary EOs to support the mandatory training.
 The selection of complementary training activities at a local squadron is based on the local resources and the interests of the cadets involved.

 The program will be phased in one year at a time with the new proficiency level 5 being introduced for the 2012/2013 training year.
 Cadets already undergoing training in the current system will complete their training under the outgoing system.

+This program is soon to be updated by the Cadet Program Rescope.

 Squadron training levels

-Air Cadets are challenged to qualify to five training levels.
+Air cadets are challenged to qualify to five training levels.
 Each level is normally completed in the ten-month training period from September to June.
 With the approval of the commanding officer, cadets 14 years of age and older may complete levels 1 and 2 in a single training year.
 Success in meeting the required standard is rewarded with the appropriate level qualification badge.
-In Level Four cadets learn to instruct so that when they reach Level Five, they are ready to teach other cadets.
+As cadets advance in the program, lessons are designed to prepare them to take on responsibilities within the squadron, such as teaching other cadets.
 The chart below displays the training level structure of the Royal Canadian Air Cadets.
-As of 2022, PHASE (Promoting Healthy And Safe Experiences) training has replaced PSRY (Positive Social Relations with Youth) training.
+As of the 2022-2023 training year, PHASE (Promoting Healthy And Safe Experiences) training has replaced PSRY (Positive Social Relations with Youth) training.
+In 2024, level 5 and beyond are replaced with the ALP, Advanced Leadership Program, to improve the leadership training of senior cadets.

-Complimentary training groups
+Complementary training groups

-Squadrons, depending on a number of factors, may have some of the following teams/groups to compliment mandatory training.
+Squadrons, depending on a number of factors, may have some of the following teams/groups to complement mandatory training.
 This is not an exhaustive list.